Skip to main content

 • Soft Stems: Likely caused by overwatering and root rot.
 Follow strict watering protocols and aerate the soil gently to improve airflow.

 • Severe Leaf Loss: Limit further stress by maintaining stable care routines, boosting humidity, and providing extra light.
-Trim any damaged foliage to promote energy redirection to new growth.
+Trim any damaged foliage to promote energy redirection to new growth.- Fungal Infection Treatment: Use neem oil to treat fungal infections.
+Apply a pre-diluted spray weekly in the evening to avoid sunburn and isolate the plant during treatment.

 Summary of Key Recommendations